 - Issued for Construction (IFC): After incorporating the comments from the IFA stage, we send out shop drawings in order to begin construction.

-Biminglabs has acquired expert status in the BIM methodology through countless commissions in Australia, the US and Canada.
+Biminglabs has achieved expert status in the BIM methodology through countless commissions in Australia, the US, and Canada.
 Our team of architects and engineers are passionate about details and continually strive to obtain faster and more efficient results.
 Our methodology is effective and fail-proof, but it is essential that all the steps above are followed in order to ensure that we can provide the best possible service—one that is specifically tailored to your needs.
 An effective and fluent interaction with all the parties involved in the project is critical, so we strive to establish successful communication practices from the very beginning.
-Reach out to us with any questions regarding our time-tested methodology, our past experiences, and how we can best serve your current needs.